top of page

 Through a Lens

-A unique convergence of art and history, featuring a collection of ekphrastic poetry inspired by the poignant photographs of L.M.
+A unique convergence of art and history, featuring a collection of ekphrastic poetry by Allen Stephenson, inspired by the poignant photographs of L.M.
 Wood taken on the Kiowa, Comanche, and Apache Reservation in Oklahoma between 1899 and 1900.
 Wood’s candid images, capturing the daily lives of Native American tribes during a period of significant cultural and societal change, serve as the visual foundation for the poetry, which explores themes of identity, resilience, and the often fraught relationships between colonizers and indigenous peoples.

 In Winter, Kiowa [1898] 1.TI.211_edited.